adrianmc/lhl-lectures/w3d4-mongodb/README.md

 ## MongoDB in a Node.js App

 The app is in the `/code` folder, so first we should navigate to it: `cd code`.
-Now we are ready to being:
+Now we are ready to start:

 1. Install the packages: `npm install`
 2. Create an empty directory called data: `mkdir data`